rakeshdey0018/Weblog-Analysis-using-PIG/README.md

 # Weblog-Analysis-using-PIG
- [BigData] one year weblog analysis using PIG
+ [BigData] weblog analysis on  one year data using PIG

  This repository consists of multiple PIG scripts to do detailed analysis of one year weblog  and make it visualize with Tableau.